• Skip to primary navigation

 While the cake is baking, make your icing.
 It’ll seem very similar to what you did for the cake batter but the results are totally different.

-Start by heating a pot to medium-high heat and adding butter.
+Start by heating a saucepan to medium-high heat and adding butter.
 Melt the butter then add the cocoa and milk to the melted butter.

 Bring the mixture to a boil.